Back to school can be tough for gluten-free kids (and kids with food allergies, too).

 Kids want to fit in.
 It takes a lot of love, positive reinforcement, time, and maturity to embrace the idea that being your own, one-of-a-kind self is what makes our world beautiful.
 Gluten-free kids can feel left out by having to eat differently than everyone else in the class.
 And there’s a sad-but-real risk they’ll be teased or bullied for how they need to eat—something that takes a compassionate and supportive village of teachers, administrators, friends, and family to solve.

-Back-to-school can be tough for parents of gluten-free kids, too.
+Back to school can be tough for parents of gluten-free kids, too.

-There’s 504 Plans to figure out (or whatever your province’s allergy legislation calls for).
+There’s 504 Plans to figure out (or whatever your state or province’s allergy legislation calls for).
 There’s the new-year, new-teacher talk to make sure they understand your kid’s unique needs, and to start the year with the lines of communication open—both in case of accidental contact, and so you can send safe treats ahead of classroom celebrations and field trips.

 There’s the hard work of supporting your gluten-free child through their (normal and totally valid) feelings about being different.
 There’s teaching them how to graciously say “No thank you” in social situations to food that’s not safe for them to eat.
 As they get older, there’s also teaching them how to read labels and navigate restaurant menus—not to mention adults and peers who might dismiss the seriousness of their condition when they try to make food choices that are right for them.